Hybrid Juris Doctor

 HYBRID JURIS DOCTOR (J.D.)
 PROGRAM OVERVIEW

-Our groundbreaking Hybrid J.D. program begins a new tradition in legal education by making a law degree more accessible and affordable for students who desire to make a difference but have commitments that prevent them from attending classes on campus.
-We have taken the lead in advancing the next generation of J.D. programs, becoming the first accredited law school in California to launch a hybrid J.D. program.
+Our groundbreaking Hybrid Online J.D. degree program begins a new tradition in legal education by making a law degree more accessible and affordable for students who desire to make a difference but have commitments that prevent them from attending classes on campus.
+We have taken the lead in advancing the next generation of J.D. programs, becoming the first accredited law school in California to launch a hybrid online J.D. program.
 This program redefines traditional thought surrounding law school by combining online learning with intensive residencies and prepares students to respond to an ever-evolving legal jobs market.

 The program starts with a foundational semester to ensure that every student has the knowledge and skills necessary to succeed in law school.

-Students attend a single 12-hour intensive residency each month at the Ventura campus centered on active learning opportunities where they will put theory into practice.
+Students attend a single 12-hour intensive on-site residency each month at the Ventura campus centered on active learning opportunities where they will put theory into practice.
 Once per semester, students will take a “Lawyering Skills” course where they will be introduced to and practice the skills necessary to enter the profession upon graduation.
 A final capstone project tests each student's ability to demonstrate the fundamental skills they need to begin making immediate contributions to the legal community.

 In this program, legal education has caught up to the 21st century.